 If you feel that neither IT staff leasing not software outsourcing will meet your expectations, you may hire foreign developers via a reliable IT recruitment agency IT talent recruitment to full support from an administrative standpoint.
 This way you can also minimize the risks of offshoring/outsourcing.

 We focus on a high-quality IT recruitment service.
 Our professional IT recruiters and IT researchers have an internal database of candidates to conduct an executive search even for the hardest-to-find programming skills.
-On top of that, you will receive reports with analytical data on salaries and employee benefits and weekly hiring progress reports to see how the IT recruitment for your company goes.
+On top of that, you will receive reports with analytical data on salaries and employee benefits, as well as weekly hiring progress reports to see how the IT recruitment for your company goes.
+And all of this comes with a transparent recruiting fee structure.

 BigCommerce is a prominent case in the list of offshoring examples.
 It is an IT product company that provides a SaaS e-commerce platform and has recently gone public.
 After unfruitful cooperation with outsourcing firms, BigCommerce decided to open an R&D center in Ukraine.
 Alcor helped set it up in a month and supplied the client with over 40 software developers in half a year.